mykelalvis/Lynker-ioos-KB/KB/Release Engineering/deployment.md

 Workable deployment documentation makes unabiguous statements regarding the actions and verifications associated with a deployment.
 The lack of ambiguity is essential, as that allows for relatively digestable precondition/validation work, as noted above.

-A good deployment document is usually:
+A good deployment document usually:
 1. References standard deployment conditions.
-2. In the repository where someone is likely to be tasked with "doing a deployment"
+2. Is in the repository where someone is likely to be tasked with "doing a deployment"
 3. Is up-to-date
 4. Contains all the preconditions, indications of artifact, and validation mechanisms
 5. Lives in a file called `deploy.md` (this may vary for other organizations, but [[InfrastructureBuilder]] expects `deploy.md`)